Fall Start

 Starting Friday, May 1, 2026, students will begin their Orientation journey through the Pre-Orientation Canvas Course.

-This required course introduces essential campus resources, community expectations and key preparation steps before attending New Student Orientation.
+This course introduces essential campus resources, community expectations and key preparation steps before attending New Student Orientation.

 This phase is intentionally designed to: